ckeditor/ckeditor4-docs/guides/dev/features/devtools/README.md

 	This feature works with all CKEditor dialog windows, including the ones that were created by custom plugins.
 </p>

+## Customization Options

+The Developer Tools plugin provides two configuration options:

+* CKEDITOR.config.devtools_styles &ndash; sets the CSS styles applied to the tooltip.
+* CKEDITOR.config.textCallback &ndash; contains a function that returns the text displayed in the tooltip.

 ## Developer Tools Demo

 See the [working "Developer Tools" sample](http://sdk.ckeditor.com/samples/devtools.html) that showcases how easy it can be to get information about editor dialog windows and their elements.